RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

 \subsection{Dataset Curation}

-To ensure that RadCLIP can learn from a wide range of radiologic images, we carefully curated a large, diverse image dataset, accumulated from publicly available radiologic image datasets for model pre-training, referred to as the RadCLIP training dataset.
-Briefly, this dataset includes a total of 1,157,587 radiologic 2D image-text pairs (2D X-ray, CT, and MRI images) and 52,766 radiologic 3D image-text pairs (3D CT and MRI images).
-The dataset covers various anatomical regions and a wide range of diseases and medical conditions.
-We greatly appreciate the studies that have made their datasets publicly available, contributing valuable resources to the research community.
-The RadCLIP training dataset were compiled by integrating 14 publicly available dataset collections.
-Figure \ref{fig_rad_img} shows the sample size of 2D/3D images of different imaging modalities from various body parts, and illustrates a number of representative radiologic images.
+To enable RadCLIP to learn from diverse radiologic images, we curated a large dataset from publicly available collections for pre-training.
+This training dataset comprises 1,157,587 2D image–text pairs (X-ray, CT, and MRI) and 52,766 3D image–text pairs (CT and MRI).
+It covers various anatomical regions and 124 distinct diseases and conditions, with “normal” being the most frequent label.
+The dataset was assembled from 14 public collections.
+Figure~\ref{fig_rad_img} shows the sample sizes and representative images from different modalities and body parts.
+We gratefully acknowledge the studies that made these datasets publicly available.

-Additionally, we compiled a RadCLIP evaluation dataset from four publicly available datasets.
-Those radiologic images are not involved in RadCLIP training dataset, serving as unseen external data for generalization evaluation.
-Individual publicly available datasets are listed below.
+Additionally, we compiled an evaluation dataset from four public sources.
+These images were not part of the training set, serving as unseen external data for assessing generalization.
+The individual datasets are listed below.